-Good Friday 2019 takes place on Friday, April 19.
-The day marks the crucifixion of Jesus Christ ahead of Sunday’s Easter celebration of his resurrection.
-As a major Christian holiday, many will observe the day by fasting and attending a religious service.
+Good Friday 2023 takes place on Friday, April 7, and many Americans will observe the day by fasting and attending a religious service.
 But that doesn’t mean it’s a traditional bank holiday.
-Here’s what you need to know about banks open on Good Friday.
+Here’s what you need to know about banking hours on Good Friday.

-Good Friday is not a federal holiday, so public services such as the post office, schools and libraries will mostly remain open on April 19.
-The stock market will close on Good Friday, however, meaning the Nasdaq, New York Stock Exchange and Securities Industry and Financial Markets Association will not be trading.
+As Good Friday is not considered a federal or bank holiday, most public services including post offices, schools, libraries and banks typically remain open.
+The stock market will close on Good Friday, however, meaning that Nasdaq, New York Stock Exchange and other exchanges will not be trading.

-Eleven states recognize Good Friday as a state holiday: Connecticut, Delaware, Hawaii, Indiana, Kentucky, Louisiana, New Jersey, North Carolina, North Dakota, Tennessee and Texas.
+Eleven states recognize Good Friday as a state holiday.
+Nine of those states mark it as a full holiday: Connecticut, Delaware, Hawaii, Indiana, Louisiana, New Jersey, North Carolina, North Dakota and Tennessee.
+It’s an optional holiday in Texas and a half-day holiday in Kentucky.
 Residents of these states might find that some municipal services and businesses, as well as banks, are closed for Good Friday.

-Here’s a list of banks usually open on Good Friday:
+Here’s a list of banks that are usually open on Good Friday:

 - Bank of America